Last updated on August 29th, 2023 at 12:34 pm

 For instance, when you purchase the shares of MTN Nigeria, Apple or Facebook or any other company, you’re buying a fractional part of the company.

-Buying the share of a company comes with a lot of advantages, most especially in a booming economy.
+Buying a share of a company comes with a lot of advantages, most especially in a booming economy.

 Categories of Shares